tywalch/electrodb/README.md

 *Code: 5005*

 *Why this occurred:*
 When using pagination with a Service, ElectroDB will try to identify which Entity is associated with the supplied [pager option](#pager-query-options).
 This error can occur when you supply a pager that resolves to more than one Entity.
-This can happen if your entities share the same facets for the index you are querying on, and you are using the Query Option `{pager: "item""}`.
+This can happen if your entities share the same composite attributes for the index you are querying on, and you are using the Query Option `{pager: "item""}`.

 *What to do about it:*
 Because this scenario is possible with otherwise well considered/thoughtful entity models, the default `pager` type used by ElectroDB is `"named"`.
 To avoid this error, you will need to use either the `"raw"` or `"named"` [pager options](#pager-query-options) for any index that could result in an ambiguous Entity owner.